jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 - if defined, prefilter for each rule based on time-boundary of rule, determine origin, filter data
 - push filtered data + data-specific origin to df.resample
 - any remaining data left? prefilter again with alternative rules, repeat
 - any remaining data but filters comeup empty? fallback to default

+(ofcourse, this needs to be timezone-aware)

 Until this fix has been implemented, the AUS.IDX-AUD is not really usable.